ivanl86/broken_code/inf43/notes4.md

     abstractions are formed by removing irrelevant information and retaining / highlighting relevant information every desing notation supports a certain kind of abstraction software engineering

+UML (Unified Modeling Language)
+    industry standard for software design/modeling different types of UML diagrams
+    clss diagrams
+    activiy diagrams
+    sequence diagrams
+    use case diagrams

+Aggregation relationships are transitive and assymetric
+    one object contains a set of other objects Composition relationships add the property of existence

+information hiding
+    hide design decisions that are most likely to change, thereby protecting other parts of the program from change if the design decision is changed showing only those details to the outside world which are necessary for the out side world and hiding all other  details from the out side world